tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

 In this task, you will install SQL Server 2017 and Microsoft SQL Server Management Studio (SSMS) on the SqlServerDw VM.

-> Connect to the SqlServerDw VM following the steps provided in Task 5 of the [Before the hand-on lab](./Before%20the%20lab.md) exercises.
+> Connect to the SqlServerDw VM following the steps provided in Task 5 of the [Before the HOL](./Before%20the%20HOL.md) exercises.

 1. On the SqlServerDw VM, open a web browser and navigate to the [SQL Server 2017 Developer edition download](https://www.microsoft.com/sql-server/sql-server-downloads) page, then select the **Download now** link under Developer in the free specialized edition section